demisto/content/Packs/CortexXpanse/Integrations/CortexXpanse/README.md

 ### asm-list-external-ip-address-range
 ***
-Get a list of all your internet exposure filtered by business units and organization handles.
+Get a list of all your internet exposures filtered by business units and organization handles.
 Maximum result limit is 100 ranges.

 #### Base Command